OWASP/www-policy/operational/expense-reimbursement.md

 ## Hardware

-Capital asset purchases for chapters and proejcts is strongly discouraged and if over $250 requires pre-approval.
+Capital asset purchases for chapters and projects is strongly discouraged and if over $250 requires pre-approval.
 The primary reason for this policy is the complexity of warehousing and asset tracking.
 Capital assets under $2,000 purchased by the Foundation will be expensed and not amortized.

 ## OWASP Project Contracting